PolitAktiv/politaktiv-map2-portlet/README.md

-# leaflet-test
+# PolitAktiv Map Portlet
-just for testing purposes
+This portlet for Liferay based on Leaflet(http://leafletjs.com) and OpenStreet map